kagaimiq/jielie/datafmt/br17-fw.md

  - u8: (reserved)
  - u16: CRC16 of the previous 14 bytes

-I believe the "option flag" is used in the firmware update process (via a USB stick or SD card, via BFU files) in order to decide what to do with this area, e.g. in order to erase the VM, or something like that.
+I believe the "option flag" is used in the firmware update process (e.g. via a USB stick or SD card) in order to decide what to do with this area, e.g. in order to erase the VM, or something like that.

 Common regions are:
  - `PRCT` → Protect region, usually covers the entire flash image, and has a "protect area" option on it.